-Adrianto Trimarjono

-Dept of Management and Business Wijaya Kusuma Surabaya University Surabaya, Indonesia adriantotri@gmail.com
+Adrianto Trimarjono Dept of Management and Business Wijaya Kusuma Surabaya University Surabaya, Indonesia adriantotri@gmail.com

 Abstract-This study aims to examine the effect of cause brand fit on brand credibility through altruistic attribution and moderated by altruistic value.
 The research was conducted on aqua consumers in East Java by using purposive sampling technique.
 To test the hypothesis used Moderating Regression Analysis (MRA) with the program SPSS ver 23.
-The result of research shows that the cause of brand fit has significant effect on brand credibility, altruistic attribution has significant effect on brand credibility, altruistic value has an effect on brand credibility altruistic value has an effect on brand fit and brand credibility.
+The result of research shows that the cause of brand fit has significant effect on brand credibility, altruistic attribution has significant effect on brand credibility, altruistic value has an effect on brand credibility but does not moderate the relationship between brand fit and brand credibility.